Biophysics Informed Pathological Regularisation for Brain Tumour Segmentation: Proposed Method

 where, \(\gamma_i : \mathbb{R}^{M_i} \rightarrow \mathbb{R}^{N_i}\) denotes the \(i^{th}\) layer of the transformation.
 It comprises the affine transforms defined by the weight matrix \(W_i \in \mathbb{R}^{N_i \times M_i}\), and the biases \(b_i \in \mathbb{R}^{N_i}\) utilised on the input \(y_i \in \mathbb{R}^{M_i}\), followed by the sine nonlinearity.
 This process extracts the tumour cell density $\hat{u}$, facilitating the calculation of tumour proliferation and diffusion PDEs.
 During the inference phase, this module can be pruned to avoid any increase in processing time.

-\textbf{Calculation of biophysics-informed regularisation.} Tumour cell density proliferation and diffusion across the brain is predominantly based on the reaction-diffusion equation~\cite{le2015bayesian}, the model incorporates logistic growth to represent cell proliferation and enforces Neumann boundary conditions to model tumour boundaries within the brain domain $\Omega$,
+\paragraph{\textbf{Calculation of biophysics-informed regularisation.}} Tumour cell density proliferation and diffusion across the brain is predominantly based on the reaction-diffusion equation~\cite{le2015bayesian}, the model incorporates logistic growth to represent cell proliferation and enforces Neumann boundary conditions to model tumour boundaries within the brain domain $\Omega$,

-This equations describes the evolution of the tumour cell density \( u \), which infiltrates neighbouring tissues with a diffusion tensor \( d \), and proliferates according to the law defined with \( f(u) \).
+These equations describes the evolution of the tumour cell density \( u \), which infiltrates neighbouring tissues with a diffusion tensor \( d \), and proliferates according to the law defined with \( f(u) \).
 We consider the reaction term with a logistic growth term with a net proliferation rate \( \rho \).
 Here, \( d \) and \( \rho \) have same dimension with \( u \).
-The $\frac{\partial u}{\partial t}$ with respect to time $t$ is computed through automatic differentiation due to $t$ embedded with input $x$. $F_{\Delta}(u)=\nabla \cdot (d \nabla u)$, is approximated using a finite difference approach with a 3D Laplacian kernel ($K$). {
+The $\frac{\partial u}{\partial t}$ with respect to time $t$ is computed through automatic differentiation due to $t$ embedded with input $x$.
+The predicted cell density vectors \( u \) are reshaped back to 3D format $(B, C, H, W, D)$. $F_{\Delta}(u)=\nabla \cdot (d \nabla u)$, is approximated using a 3D Laplacian kernel ($K$).
+This kernel is more efficient than traditional central finite difference method for preserving spatial information when computing the second derivative and boundary condition related to location. {

 }

 After considering all voxels with total number of $N_{biophy} = H\times W \times D$ in feature maps, the PDE loss term takes the following form: